NexiloDev/Lugormod-v3/docs/cvars.md

 ## lmd_levitateFinish
 ### Default value: 0
 ```
-If set to 1, Levitate will stop once lmd_levitateMaxHealth or lmd_levitateMaxForcePoints is reached.
+If set to 1, Levitate will stop once lmd_levitateMaxHealth (Jedi) or lmd_levitateMaxForcePoints (Sith) is reached.
 ```

 ## lmd_levitateMaxHealth
 ### Default value: 100
 ```